Jump to content

 Digitalization of working and living environments

-IDiAL is short for "Institute for the Digital Transformation of Application and Living Domains (IDiAL)".
+IDiAL is short for "Institute for the Digital Transformation of Application and Living Domains".
 At first glance, digitalization is a term that is well known and yet difficult to grasp, because it describes much more than just decent cell phone reception in rural areas and sensible digital infrastructure, for example in federal, state and local government administration.
 The name of the institute stands for a broad application domain that has set itself the goal of simplifying and improving working and living environments with the help of technology.
 According to Jonas Sorgalla, the challenge here is that many different disciplines and areas of application have to be brought together.
 However, it quickly becomes clear that this is also an opportunity, as the projects are extremely diverse and researchers can move between disciplines.

 The research projects at the Institute for the Digital Transformation of Application and Living Domains (IDiAL) go far beyond what is commonly understood by digitization - i.e. converting an analogue process into a digital one.
-Daniel Heß explains this using an understandable example: if you want to digitize a vacuum cleaner, the result would be a robot vacuum cleaner.
+Daniel Heß explains this using an understandable example: if you wanted to digitize a vacuum cleaner, the result would be a robot vacuum cleaner.
 Research at the Institute for the Digital Transformation of Application and Living Domains (IDiAL) goes beyond this.
 Here, the digitized vacuum cleaner could be integrated into a larger system in which it is assigned various tasks instead of cleaning the home as its only application.
 For example, the vacuum cleaner could detect deviations in the rhythm of the person living in the home in question and decide to have these deviations checked by a doctor or another responsible person.

 The focus here is on digital transformation as a far-reaching process that affects society as a whole.
 Designing digital processes and integrating them into a system is only one part of the big picture.
 According to Nargiza Mikhridinova, other parts include ensuring that people can handle it.
 This is less about the technology and more about the effects of the technology developed.